numpy/numpy/doc/source/user/absolute_beginners.rst

 What is an "array"?
 -------------------

-An "array" is an instance of the fundamental data structure of the NumPy library.
+An "array" is an instance of the fundamental data structure class of the NumPy library, ``ndarray``.
 A common way to think of an array is as a grid of elements.

 One way to initialize an array is using a Python sequence, such as a list.
 For example::